 DID YOU KNOW?

 The Amatole area is home to sacred forests and mountains for the Gcaleka people.
-Interestingly, only 33% of households in the Eastern Cape have taps inside the home, therefore shared and natural sources are critical.
+Only 33% of households in the Eastern Cape have taps inside the home, therefore shared and natural sources are critical.

 Free flowing rivers